SamSteffen/School_District_Analysis/README.md

 # Summary:
+Four changes that have become evident since the replacement of the data are:

 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

 Deliverable 3 Requirements